hplieninger/ItemResponseTrees/README.md

 "
 ```

-Subsequently, the model strings `m1` and `m2` need to be parsed by
+Subsequently, the function `irtree_model()` needs to be called, which
+takes a model string such as `m1` or `m2` as its sole argument.
+The
-`irtree_model()`.
-The resulting objects `model1` and `model2` of class
+resulting objects `model1` and `model2` of class `irtree_model` contain
-`irtree_model` contain all the necessary information for fitting the
+all the necessary information for fitting the model.
+Furthermore, one
-model.
-Furthermore, one may inspect specific elements, for example, the
+may inspect specific elements, for example, the pseudoitems contained in
-pseudoitems contained in the mapping matrix.
+the mapping matrix.

 Further information on creating model strings is provided in
 `?irtree_model()`.